ajf1016/ajf1016/README.md

-- 👋 Hi, I’m @Mohammed Ajmal Fayiz
+- 👋 Hi, I’m Mohammed Ajmal Fayiz
-- 👀 I’m interested in full stack software development
+- 👀 I’m interested in Full stack software development
 - 🌱 I’m currently learning python/Django and iam well with React.js & ReactNative
-- 💞️ I’m looking to collaborate on Backend Developer
+- 💞️ I’m looking to collaborate on Backend Development
-- 📫 How to reach me >>> ajmal.fayiz1016@gmail.com / ig codedoing / 9074844414
+- 📫 How to reach me >>> ajmal.fayiz1016@gmail.com / ig- codedoing / 9074844414

 <!---
 ajf1016/ajf1016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.